melihayyildiz/auction-service/README.md

-#
+# auction-service

-This service caters to user-create and login use cases
+This service caters to auction events

-You can use Login and Signup requests on the attached postman file (Melih-v1.postman_collection.json), located under root directory Default Port: 8081 Also, swagger is available on http://localhost:8081/swagger-ui/index.html
+You can use Login and Signup requests on the attached postman file (Melih-v1.postman_collection.json), located under root directory
+After signup with user, and get token, you can consume Auction Service endpoints based on the role of the user.
+Check user-role service Readme file for further info.

+Default Port: 8082 Also, swagger is available on http://localhost:8082/swagger-ui/index.html

 Api version is v1, and it is provided by Accept header "application/vnd.melih.api.v1+json"

+H2 database is available on http://localhost:8082/h2-console/ via username:sa and password:password

+Authorization header must be added to request, and it must include a JWT token, signed by the user-service

 There are 2 locales, Turkish and English(default).
 If you want to change the locale, simply add Locale(en or tr) header to your requests.

-There are 2 built-in roles, which are created automatically on roles table via data.sql in resource folder.
-To create seller, simply set roleId = 1 on the signup request body.
-For creating buyer, you should set it to 2

-Successfull login responds with signed JWT token, which can be used on auction service requests.

-H2 database is available on http://localhost:8081/h2-console/ via username:sa and password:password
+Start with Auction Create request to create an auction (Only permitted to SELLER role) use Auction Bid request for bidding (Only permitted to BUYER role) Users can list Auctions, but only SELLER can display maxBid and maxBidHolder When SELLER user ends auction with Auction End endpoint, s/he will get a response with maxBid and maxBidOwner info of that auction.